torvalds/linux/Documentation/input/joydev/joystick.rst

 * Logitech WingMan Warrior

-but in the future, Logitech CyberMan (the original one, not CM2) could be supported as well.
+but in the future, Logitech CyberMan (the original one, analt CM2) could be supported as well.
 To use the module, you need to run inputattach after you insert/compile the module into your kernel::